NicoleMayer/ECE668-Notes/lesson8.md

 🤔Stop the data flow and clear the instruction?

 👨‍🏫Replace the instruction that has been read zero.
+Clear the IF/ID latch.
 The hardware should ensure that uncertain instruction execution can be undo.

 ---